Dental Implant Aftercare: Your Guide to a Smooth Recovery

 After your dental implant procedure, it’s completely normal to pay close attention to every new sensation and wonder if what you’re feeling is part of the healing process.
 Knowing what to expect can give you peace of mind and help you focus on a smooth recovery.
 Your body is doing amazing work to heal, and most of what you’ll experience are simply signs that it’s on the right track.
 This guide will help you understand the difference between typical recovery symptoms and signs that you should give our office a call.

-What to Expect vs. What to Watch For
+What to Expect vs. What Are Warning Signs?

 Let’s start with what’s completely normal.
 In the first few days after your surgery, you can expect some minor bleeding, which might make your saliva look pink for about 24 to 48 hours.
 Swelling and bruising around the mouth, cheeks, and even eyes are also very common.
 While it might look a bit dramatic, this is your body’s natural response to surgery and it will gradually fade over the next couple of weeks.
 Some general discomfort is also part of the package, but it should be manageable with the pain relief plan we discussed.
 These are all signs that your body is beginning to heal around your new implant, whether you’ve replaced one missing tooth or are on your way to a full-mouth restoration.